-- 1. Review AM's load balancing requirements in "Load Balancers" in the Setup Guide. - 2.
-In the AM console, go to Deployment > Sites. - 3.
+- 1. Review AM's load balancing requirements in "Load Balancers" in the Setup Guide. - Log in to the AM console as administrator, by default amAdmin, and then navigate to Deployment > Sites. - 3.
 Click Add a Site to start configuring the new site. - 4.
 On the New Site page enter the site name without any spaces.
 For example, the site name must be in the format ExampleSite, rather than Example Site.

-Set the Primary URL to the load balancer URL that is the entry point for the site, such as https://lb.example.com/openam.
+Set the Primary URL to the load balancer URL that is the entry point for the site, such as https:// lb.example.com/openam.